Materiality

 • Business Ethics

-As climate risk is ever-evolving, materiality assessments will continue to serve as a guide for the Company in determining issues that are most relevant to all stakeholders.
-This also helps to assess our progress toward our targets and recognize opportunities in how the Twentyby30™ program aligns with the goals of our competitors and customers.
+As climate, social and governance risk are ever-evolving, materiality assessments will continue to serve as a guide for the Company in determining issues that are most relevant to all stakeholders.
+This also helps to assess our progress toward our targets and recognize opportunities in how the Twentyby30TM program aligns with the goals of our customers and other industry partners.

 Image